northstaraokeystone/pattern-predator/README.md

 ---

-Built by [Your Name] with help from Grok.
+Built with help from Grok.
 Share your high scores! 🚀